-Our Bear Service Days take place throughout every semester.
-They range from 10-50 students and engage with various agencies around Springfield.
+These service projects and events are open to the Missouri State community and take place throughout every semester.
+Take advantage of these opportunities to engage with various agencies around Springfield.
 Each Bear Service Day has a social issue theme for students to learn more about root causes of societal problems.

-Into the Streets Service Weekend is a whole weekend dedicated to service.
+This service Saturday in the Fall semester is a span of about 4 hours dedicate to the Springfield community.
 Over 300 students come out to participate in various agencies, learn about how to be more engaged, and meet others who also do service.
-This even occurs in the Fall Semester.

-Every year on MLK Day instead of having the day off, hundreds of students make it a day on by giving back to the community.
+Every year on MLK Day instead of having the day off, hundreds of MSU students, faculty and staff make it a day on by giving back to the community.
 Various agencies host students for the annual event throughout the morning.
 Be sure to make your day off a day on next year!